 - Expenditure not of a capital nature on scientific research; or

-(o) any sum contributed in that year of income an employer to a national provident fund or other retirement benefits scheme established for employees throughout Kenya the provisions of any written law;
+(o) any sum contributed in that year of income by an employer to a national provident fund or other retirement benefits scheme established for employees throughout Kenya by the provisions of any written law;

-(v) club subscriptions paid an employer on behalf of an employee;
+(v) club subscriptions paid by an employer on behalf of an employee;

 Other allowable deductions

 - Amount of trading loss that arises the where business is continuing and all the assets in a class of wear and tear allowance are sold for less than the written down value (see chapter on capital allowances).